In the Footsteps of Sylvia Pankhurst and the East End Suffragettes

 From Canary Wharf to Old Chinatown

 Starting with the gleaming towers of Canary Wharf we go back in time to see the Georgian dockside warehouses of the old West India Dock.
 Discover why the dockside area was once known as “Blood Alley”, learn about the hard life of the Dockworkers and the notorious “call ons”.
-We then move even further back in time to the 18th century to visit Limehouse, an old riverside “hamlet” which played host to sailors, ropemakers, a pottery and those who made money fishing bodies out of the Thames.
-Learn how this area became home to London’s Chinese community who captured the imaginaation of authors such as Oscar Wilde, Sir Arthur Conan Doyle and Sax Rohmer, creator of Fu Man Chu..
+We then move even further back in time to the 18th century to visit Limehouse, an old riverside “hamlet” which played host to sailors, ropemakers, pottery and those who made money fishing bodies out of the Thames.
+Learn how this area became home to London’s Chinese community who captured the imagination of authors such as Oscar Wilde, Sir Arthur Conan Doyle and Sax Rohmer, creator of Fu Man Chu..
 View an 18th c church, walk down Narrow Street where Dickens set scenes for “Our Mutual Friend” and maybe have a drink in the pub.

 From Victoria Dock to the Thames

 This walk begins in the Victoria Dock with its 19th century warehouses, modern hotels and massive exhibition centre which was an Olympic venue in 2012.
 We cross the dock via a bridge with great views of London City Airport into Silvertown to view old mill buildings, new housing and two riverside parks.
 Learn about the area’s development and past industries.
 We end up in Thames Barrier Park with a close up view of the Thames Barrier, a “green dock” and a chance to take refreshment in the park café

 Now that the London Overground has reached Haggerston an area unknown to many Londoners has become more accessible.
 On this walk we discover several green spaces, a City Farm, the park where Michael Jackson landed his helicopter while visiting a local hospital, an organ manufacturers, a canal and beautifully preserved Victorian housing.